metrorailings/OwlBlog/content/posts/week-2-quick-insights.md

 The Bengals are looking hopeless at defending against teams that are good at running the ball.

+San Francisco's misdirection on play-action resulting in big plays.

 ***

 ## Eagles @ Falcons